Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

 We define a benchmark MS2 resolution $\delta_{d}$ as the value $d$ at which $\sigma(d)=d$, i.e., when the precision to reconstruct the distance between the two vertices is equal to the distance itself.
-In this convention, at $d=\delta_d$, there is a $\sim$16\% probability for an unbiased estimator to reconstruct the $d$ value to be negative, while an unbiased estimator is expected to reconstruct a mean $d$ value of 0 for SS events~\footnote{Our FI calculation does not consider bounds for parameters (unbiased), so the inter-vertex distance $d$ (and the photon count $m$) may take on both positive and negative values. }.
-This corresponds to the scenario of 16\% MS leakage with 50\% SS acceptance with a cut of $d<0$ and will be used as the benchmark for comparison with reconstruction results in Sec.~\ref{sec:methods}.
+At this distance, there is a $\sim$16\% probability for an unbiased estimator to reconstruct $d$ as negative~\footnote{Our FI calculation does not consider bounds for parameters (unbiased), so the inter-vertex distance $d$ (and the photon count $m$) may take on both positive and negative values. } if we assume a Gaussian distribution for the obtained $d$ value.
+The same estimator would also predict a mean $d$ value of 0 for SS events.
+Therefore, a cut of $d<0$ would accept 50\% SS events while allowing for a 16\% MS leakage, which will be used as the benchmark for comparison with reconstruction results in Sec.~\ref{sec:methods}.
 In Fig.~\ref{fig:dresd}, the benchmark resolution values are obtained at the intercepts of the $y=x$ line with the $\sigma(d)-d$ curves.
-For 2"-size sensors $\delta_{d}$=1.2 cm when 500 photons are detected and the photons are equally distributed between the two vertices. $\delta_{d}$ increases to 3.1 cm when one vertex is $\sim$10\% as bright as the other, even when the same number of total photons is detected.
-Similar observations are made for the 6 mm sensor pixel sizes, except that both $\sigma(d)$ and its dependence on sensor layout is reduced thanks to the finer pixelation of the photosensor array.
+For 2"-size sensors $\delta_{d}$=1.2~cm when 500 photons are detected and the photons are equally distributed between the two vertices. $\delta_{d}$ increases to 3.1~cm when one vertex is $\sim$10\% as bright as the other, even when the same number of total photons is detected.
+Similar observations are made for the 6~mm sensor pixel sizes, except that both $\sigma(d)$ and its dependence on sensor layout is reduced thanks to the finer pixelation of the photosensor array.